chijioke-ibekwe/store-front-backend/README.md

 - Run the `\q` to quit the postgres terminal and `CTRL D` to exit the container environment;

--Run the tests using the commands;
+- Run the tests using the commands;
 (if on a windows)
 ```bash
 npm run test